uva-cs/ugrads.cs/content/pages/capstone.md

 1. Take CS4980 to fulfill your capstone requirement instead (CS4970 will still count as a CS elective).
 1. Re-take CS4970 the following fall (note that you cannot receive credit for the course twice), then take CS4971 in the immediately following spring.

+###My STS Instructor asked me who my technical advisor it.
+Who is that?

+If you are enrolled in CS4970/4971, your technical advisor is the instructor of that course.
+If you are enrollend in CS4980, then it is the faculty member whose section you are enrolled.
+If you are not enrolled in either, then you should find a faculty member who agrees to be your technical advisor ASAP.
+You will enroll in that instructor's section of CS4980 (either during the current semester or the following).